my-first-pr/my-first-pr.github.io/CONTRIBUTING.md

 This is the master repository for a wider open source project.

-This repository is built for the purpose of encouraging your contributions, big or small. **All** changes are considered, as long as they do not complicate the process for others.
+This repository is built for the purpose of encouraging your contributions, whether big or small. **All** changes are considered, as long as they do not complicate the process for others.

-That said, suggest ways to contribute include:
+That said, suggested ways to contribute include the following :

-### Your name on the readme.md
+### Add your name on the readme.md

 * Fork the project.
 * Add your name to the readme.md using this example;